tsaad-dev/drafts/te-types/draft-ietf-teas-yang-te-types.md

-This document defines two YANG modules for common TE types: ietf-te-types for TE generic types and ietf-te-packet-types for packet specific types.
-Other technology specific TE types are outside the scope of this document.
+This document defines two YANG modules for common TE types: ietf-te-types for TE generic types and ietf-te-packet-types for packet-specific types.
+Other technology-specific TE types are outside the scope of this document.

 ## TE Types Module Contents {#te-types-contents}